Constanța County

-Constanța (/ro/) is a county (județ) of Romania on the border with Bulgaria, in the Dobruja region.
+Constanța (/ro/) is a county (județ) of Romania on the border with Bulgaria, in the Northern Dobruja region.
 Its capital city is also named Constanța.

 Demographics

 In 2021, it had a population of 655,997 and the population density was 92/km^{2}.
 The degree of urbanization is much higher (about 75%) than the Romanian average.
 In recent years the population trend is: